How to pay 1099 employees

 Employers prefer working with 1099 employees to meet varied requirements because these professionals can be hired and onboarded faster and they can hit the ground running.
 Paying them is also simpler because there are no benefits, overtime payments or taxes to account for.

-Easy though the payment process is, there’s still a right way and a wrong way to do this.
+Easy though the process of paying 1099 employees is, there’s still a right way and a wrong way to do this.
 The wrong way is essentially when you go about it without an organized process – for example, when you only have a verbal agreement about the amount to be paid, make payments off the books, and don’t keep track of how much you paid which worker.
 As you can imagine, this has the potential to create endless confusion.

 So what’s the right way to pay your 1099 employees?
 That’s exactly what we will discuss here.